liquinlab/elm-smile/docs/coding/persistence.md

 The first is that if you reload the webpage in live or developer mode it will tend to return to the same state as when it was left off.

-If you want to "reset" the state of the app complete (removing all persistence) then press the lightening bolt icon (<i-f7-bolt-fill class="inline vp-raw" />) in the developer tools.
+If you want to "reset" the state of the app completely (removing all persistence) then press the lightening bolt icon (<i-f7-bolt-fill class="inline vp-raw" />) in the developer tools.